wso2/docker-apim/dockerfiles/ubuntu/apim/README.md

 ```
 > Docker will pull the suitable image for the architecture and run

+> **Note**
+> If you are using Rancher to run the Docker image, you will not be able to use port 9443, which is already allocated by Rancher.
+As a workaround, you can follow the instructions given in [How to update configurations](#how-to-update-configurations) to run the APIM image in a different port.

 ## Running official wso2am images
 It is possible to use official wso2am images without building them from the scratch.